Universal Liouville action as a renormalized volume and its gradient flow: Comparisons to minimal surfaces and convex hull

-Using Proposition \ref{prop:minimalsurface} and Proposition \ref{prop:smallminimalsurface} we will answer a question of Bishop \cite{BishopQ} about how minimal surfaces and convex cores relate to Epstein--Poincar\'e maps.
-This section is independent from the proofs in the rest of the paper.
+Using Proposition \ref{prop:minimalsurface} and Proposition \ref{prop:smallminimalsurface}, we will answer a question of Bishop \cite{BishopQ} about how minimal surfaces and convex hulls relate to Epstein--Poincar\'e maps.
+This section is independent of the proofs in the rest of the paper.